idrinth-thalui/core/dialogue/idrinthFollowerDialogueIdle.md

 - Be careful in the fog.
 Hjaalmarch has lots of dangerous creatures hidden in it's swamps.
 - Haafingar.
 A long coast full of shipwrecks, a lot of mountains, and the city of Solitude.
 What a contrast.
 - To many, Haafingar means Solitude and nothing else.
-- The Reach once was an independed kingdom bordered by the Skyrim province of Karthald.
+- The Reach once was an independent kingdom bordered by the Skyrim province of Karthald.
 - The Reach has seen many magic rituals.
 Most of them an abomination to the Ancestors.
 - What the Forsworn call "Old Gods" are the Daedric Princes their old Ayleid masters worshipped.
 Oh, the irony...
 - I wonder what Ysgramor would say to the Divines of today.
-Kyne he'd recognize, but Tsun and Stuhn?
+Kyne he'd recognise, but Tsun and Stuhn?
 - The Trinimac priests of old were not so nice to humans as I am.
 But honour should always overcome anger.
 - Mudcrab meat is very tasty.
 - Slaughterfish make better trophies than meals.